Bricktech2000/Website/website/public/Motivation/index.md

 > I was lucky.

 Somehow, that's the truth.
 All the stars just happened to be aligned.
-I can't explain why, but I don't enjoy the things that usually release an excess of dopamine.
+I can't explain why, but I don't enjoy low-effort habits that usually release an excess of dopamine.
 These include:

 - Drinking coffee &mdash; I deliberately chose not to consume caffeine
 - Drinking alcohol &mdash; I just can't seem to understand the point of it